The Gelded Rooster, Or The Saga of The Backyard Chicken, Continued…

 After all, I just wanted to sustainably grow and honestly market some healthy and nutritious food to other people of like mind.
 I wanted to feed my family from my private property and maybe generate some small income to help with a myriad of escalating expenses.
 I have been stopped at every turn, without recompense, nor quarter.

 To deny a person’s right to sell the food one produces defies all common sense.
-So, I say, thank you for laughing, Mr. Bureaucrat - and calling me to action.
+So, I say, thank you for laughing, Mr. Bureaucrat – and calling me to action.
 It may not be wise to step between a wounded elephant and it’s children.
 The laws must be changed.
-We will have food freedom.

-Has this happened to you?
-I am currently collecting stories from farmers and growers about their like experiences.
+I am currently collecting stories from farmers, food growers, and property owners about their experiences of a similar kind.
 Unfortunately, the horror stories have become more fiendish and pervasive, and all too common.
-Care to share?

 “No tyranny is so irksome as petty tyranny: the officious demands of policeman, government clerks, and electromechanical gadgets” – Edward Abbey.